If you’re looking for research topics for kids, you’ve landed in the right place.

 Natural resources are vital to our existence and the way we live our lives.

-Have your students research the natural resources they use everyday and trace the sources of these.
+Have your kids research the natural resources used everyday and trace the sources.

 Ask them to come up with a plan to utilize the resources but also ensure the renewal of them for future use.

 All animals and plants have different life cycles in which the stages of their growth and development cause changes to the organism in question.

 Have your kids pick an animal or plant.

 They will then create a posterboard illustrating that organism’s life cycle in addition to a report highlighting the different stages of life.